szz-dvl/JSLoader/README.md

 # JSLoader

 JSLoader is an browser extension developed for Firefox.
 Its goal is to give to the user the ability to store scripts for any page allowing them to run.
 Those scripts will be executed against page content everytime the user visit the target site.
-The extension is not yet signed, hence Firefox developer edition is yet needed to run it.
+The extension is distributed in AMO and can be found as ususal, those using this repository will receive an unsigned version of the extension.

 ### Prerequisites